Vendors are required to complete disclosures before entering into a City contract.

-Prime contractors must ensure this information is provided before the contract can be conformed, or accepted by both parties.
+Prime contractors must provide this information before the contract can be conformed, or accepted by both parties.

 Your required disclosures must be accurate, complete, and filed on time.
 If you fail to do this, the City may terminate the contract, suspend or disbar the contractor, or pursue other penalties and remedies, as may be provided by law.